 - Will I like working with this consultant?

 I write articles that are instructive and include examples from past projects so that a) I can help more people (more than I can help at any given time through consulting projects) and b) prospective clients see that I have experience with companies and challenges similar to theirs.
-So if their company and challenges are similar, then they know there’s a high likelihood that I’ll be able to solve their problem.
+If so, they can approximate the high likelihood that I’ll be able to solve their problem.

 To help prospective clients determine if they’ll like working with me, I project my working style and personality onto my site and my writing.
 For example, I value clarity and substance over fluff, so I keep my site simple and my writing to-the-point.